mia-platform/documentation/docs/release-notes/platform_10-2-0_releasenotes.md

 everything works as intended.

 :::caution
-THe Backoffice application using micro-lc prior to v1.0.1 is incompatible with this security fix, make sure to update the service.
+The Backoffice application using micro-lc prior to v1.0.1 is incompatible with this security fix, make sure to update the service.
 :::